freeCodeCamp/freeCodeCamp/guide/english/javascript/comments/index.md

 JavaScript has two ways of assigning comments in its code.

-The first way is the `//` comment; all text following `//` on the same line into a comment.
+The first way is the `//` comment; all text following `//` on the same line is  considered as a comment.
 For example:

 ```javascript
 function hello() {